-Below is a summary of other relevant parts of DIAC’s policy in relation to s137Q:
+The below is a summary of other relevant parts of the Department’s policy in relation to s137Q:

-- If you’re ceasing employment on ‘reasonable grounds’, you are expected to give you employer reasonable notice.
+- If you are ceasing employment on ‘reasonable grounds’, you are expected to give your employer reasonable notice.

-- DIAC is also unlikely to decide that you haven’t made a genuine effort if your failure to commence or your termination of employment is due to circumstance outside of your control (i.e. financial loss, bankruptcy or closure of the business).
-Although I would suggest that in such circumstances, your former employer is unlikely to notify DIAC of your cessation of employment.
+- The Department is unlikely to decide that you have not made a genuine effort if your failure to commence or your termination of employment was due to circumstances outside of your control (e.g. your employer’s financial loss, bankruptcy or closure of the business).

-- DIAC may decide that you haven’t made a ‘genuine effort’ if you ‘deliberately damaged or sabotaged the employer’s business to cause the dismissal’.
+- The Department may decide that you have not made a genuine effort if you ‘deliberately damaged or sabotaged the employer’s business to cause the dismissal’.

-At the end of the day, policy does state that decisions made under s137Q are a matter to be resolved between DIAC and the visa holder.
-The former employer can provide information to DIAC but they are not involved in the ultimate decision-making process.
+At the end of the day, policy does state that decisions made under s137Q are a matter to be resolved between the Department and the visa holder.
+The former employer can provide information to the Department but they are not involved in the ultimate decision-making process.

-Consequently, if DIAC is considering the possibility of cancelling your visa, DIAC will need to contact you to give you the opportunity to present your side of the story.
+Consequently, if the Department is considering the possibility of cancelling your visa, the Department will need to contact you to give you the opportunity to present your side of the story.

 Before you ask…

-Please don’t ask me whether it is ok for you to leave your employer before completing the required 2/3 years of post visa approval employment.
-I’m sorry but I’m not going to respond to comment questions asking me to predict whether DIAC will take any action against your permanent residency.
+Please do not ask us whether it is ok for you to leave your employer before completing the required 2 years of post visa approval employment.
+I’m sorry but I’m not going to respond to comment questions asking me to predict whether the Department will take any action against your permanent residency.

-I did have a client contact DIAC before he left his employer – he asked DIAC whether it was ok for him to leave and whether DIAC would take action against his permanent residency status.
-DIAC expressly advised:
+One of our clients did contact the Department before he left his employer – he asked the Department whether it was ok for him to leave and whether the Department would take action against his permanent residency visa.
+The Department expressly advised:

 The Department is unable to determine whether or not a visa would be cancelled prior to ceasing employment.
 The assessment can only be made after the event, that is, after the visa holder ceases employment with the nominated employer.

-If DIAC can’t even tell you what is going to happen before they complete an assessment, then I certainly can’t predict what DIAC will do if they decide to complete an assessment.
+If the Department cannot even tell you what is going to happen before they complete an assessment, then I certainly cannot predict the Department’s actions.

-I would say that if you ceased employment because your employer no longer needs you (irrespective of why this is the case – it can be a change of management, closer of the business, lack of work etc.), then I think that DIAC is unlikely to take any action against your permanent residency.
+I would say that if you ceased employment because your employer no longer needs you (irrespective of why this is the case – it can be a change of management, closure of the business, lack of work etc.), then I think that the Department is unlikely to take any action against your permanent residency.

-If you have obtained your Australian citizenship, then I don’t think that DIAC would take any action against your citizenship if you leave your employer within the 2/3 year period that you are suppose to work in your nominated role post approval of your permanent residency visa.
+Also, if you have obtained your Australian citizenship, then I do not think that the Department would take any action against your citizenship if you leave your employer.